saoj/mentabean/README.md

 }
 ```

+Please refer to http://mentabean.soliveirajr.com to see a complete MentaBean documentation.

 More recipes coming soon.
-Please feel free to suggest new ones!
+Feel free to suggest new ones!